payfort/magento-payfort/README.md

 ## Install

-1. To Install plugin please open your administration panel and go to System → Magento Connect → Magento Connect Manager.

-2. Click on Browse...
-Button then choose FORT_Payment_Gateway-X.X.X.tgz Then Click upload.

-Note: please make sure the dir [Magento1 root folder]/var/connect is writable.

-or you can upload to the root of your magento store.
+download the plugin then upload it to the root of your magento store.

 ## Upgrade

-1. Open your administration panel and go to System → Magento Connect → Magento Connect Manager.

-2. uninstall FORT_Payment_Gateway
+1. uninstall FORT_Payment_Gateway

 3. Reinstall the new FORT_Payment_Gateway plugin.